syscover/market/README.md

 ```

 ### Set product price tax [default value 1]
-Set prices types from products concerning to taxes, you have two options:
+Defines the types of prices that are introduced in products, this option is consulted when you create or update a product
+You have this values:
 * Value: 1 *Excluding tax*
 * Value: 2 *Including tax*